 * Semester of offer is subject to change.

-CMN228 Course Outline session 8, 2017 (PDF 759KB) Students enrolled in this course should check the course Blackboard site to ensure that they are accessing the most recent approved version of the course outline.
+CMN228 Course Outline Semester 1, 2018 (PDF 778KB) Students enrolled in this course should check the course Blackboard site to ensure that they are accessing the most recent approved version of the course outline.

 For PDF documents you must have the free Adobe Acrobat Reader, which can be downloaded from the Adobe Download page.